Bears-R-Us/arkouda-contrib/arkouda_workflows/README.md

 ### delete arkouda workflow

-The [delete-arkouda-on-kubernetes-command.sh](delete-arkouda-on-kubernetes-command.sh) script is used to delete AoK, an example of which is shown below:
+The [delete-arkouda-on-kubernetes-command.sh](delete-arkouda-on-kubernetes-command.sh) script is used to delete AoK utilizing several environment variables.
+An example is shown below:

 ```
 export ARKOUDA_USER=arkouda